MassDotMoney/nested-core-lego/contracts/operators/Beefy/lp/README.md

 ## Optimal swap amount

-To solve the problem of remaining dust after adding liquidity in a uniswap like liquidity pool, we need to perform a calculation to minimize the amount of unused token by the uniswap like router.
+To solve the problem of remaining dust after adding liquidity in a Uniswap-like liquidity pool, we need to perform a calculation to minimize the amount of unused tokens by the Uniswap-like router.

-> For this exemple, we will use an WBNB-USDT Uniswap luqidity pool, and we have 1 WBNB as a total investment.
+> For this example, we will use an WBNB-USDT Uniswap liquidity pool, and we have 1 WBNB as a total investment.

 ### Compute the optimal amount